gabrielccarvalho/easy-raffle-api/README.md

 - raffle_price: Is a float field that recieves the the raffle price as data.
 - raffle_draw_date: Is a string field that recieves the raffle draw date as data.
 - raffle_price: Is a string field that recieves the raffle price as data.
+- raffle_quantity: Is an integer field that recieves the quantity of raffles as data.

 ## Technologies 🖥